BenPyton/ProceduralDungeon/ReadMe.md

 ## License

-This plugin is under [MIT license](LICENSE).\
+This plugin is available under different licenses depending on the source from which it was obtained:

-This means you are free to use this plugin for personal/free/commercial projects, you are also allowed to modify the source code and/or redistribute it.\
-The only condition is to add the copyright notice and a copy of the license with your project and/or any redistribution of the source code, modified or not.
+- The [Fab EULA](https://fab.com/eula) applies when obtained from the Fab marketplace.
+- The [CeCILL-C license](https://cecill.info/licences/Licence_CeCILL-C_V1-en.html) applies when obtained from any other source.

+Please refer to the accompanying [LICENSE file](LICENSE) for further details.

 ## *Support Me*